WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-17-Diary-of-a-developer-making-test-lists.markdown

 questions._
 > - how "random" is the distribution?
 >
->   - perfectly distributed? <seems wrong>
+>   - perfectly distributed? (seems should not be)
->   - ordered? <seems wrong>
+>   - ordered? (seems should not be)
->   - predictable <seems wrong>
+>   - predictable (seems should not be)

-_While we could imagine some kind of unit test to explore the above questions, the various ways of effectively start to create a problem for unit test constraints.
+_While we could imagine some kind of unit test to explore the above questions, the various ways of effectively testing start to create a problem for unit test constraints.
 Notions of proper random distribution are hard to succinctly identify.
 Is a given set of values sufficiently random, or is there some pattern that is too predictable?
-That is the sort of result that requires time and tradeoffs and analysis, and unit tests are meant for definitive PASS or FAIL assessments._
+That is the sort of result that requires time and tradeoffs and analysis, and unit tests are meant for definitive PASS or FAIL assessments.
+This type of problem lends itself really well to exploratory testing.
+Wow, exploratory testing of a product API!
+If one pays much attention to articles and posts online about API testing, one would think that exploratory testing is impossible via automated scripts, and yet here we are, looking at an API with exactly that kind of problem._
 > - load -> can we generate over and over without failure

 _I almost didn't write this one down, the 'don't bother' reflex